GrzegorzKozub/arch/README.md

 Monitors were calibrated as described in the [toys](https://github.com/GrzegorzKozub/toys) repo.
 Color profiles are loaded using `colord` via `settings.zsh`.

-To test if a profile is loaded use this `dispwin` command from `argyllcms` package:
+To test if a profile is loaded use this `dispwin` command from `argyllcms` package

 ```zsh
 dispwin -d1 -V ~/code/arch/home/greg/.local/share/icc/mpg321urx.icm